 Making the Spicy Sauce

-- Mix the corn starch with the cold water and set aside
+- Mix 1-2 teaspoons corn starch with 1-2 tablespoons cold water and set aside

-- Mix in the hoisin, chilli flakes, oyster sauce, and sriracha together in a small bowl until everything is combined.
-Then pour in the corn starch slurry from the step above into the sauce and mix everything together.
+- Mix in 2 tablespoons hoisin sauce, 1 teaspoon chili flakes (optional), 2 tablespoons oyster sauce, 1 teaspoon Chinese rice cooking wine, and 3 tablespoons Sriracha chili sauce together in a small bowl until everything is combined.
+Then pour in the cornstarch slurry from the step above into the sauce and mix everything together.
 Set aside

 Putting it Together